 Grade Appeal Procedure

-On each campus of the University of Missouri it is the Chancellor who is ultimately responsible to the President and the Board of Curators for all campus programs, policies, and activities.
-On the University of Missouri-St. Louis campus the Chancellor has delegated responsibility for the overseeing the grade appeal process to the Vice Chancellor for Academic Affairs.
-The Vice Chancellor is therefore responsible for assuring that grade appeals are handled in a fair and timely manner.
+On each campus of the University of Missouri it is the Chancellor who is ultimately responsible to the President and the Board of Curators for all campus programs, policies and activities.
+On the University of Missouri-St. Louis campus, the Chancellor has delegated responsibility for overseeing the grade appeal process to the Provost.
+The Provost is therefore responsible for assuring that grade appeals are handled in a fair and timely manner.
 More specifically, that officer is responsible for seeing that the procedures outlined below are appropriately followed.
-The College of Nursing endorses the grade appeal procedures of University of Missouri-St. Louis and has only changed terminology to reflect the administrative positions and faculty committees of the College of Nursing.

 Grievance Concerning Discrimination